buglabs/Synergy-Starter-Kit/Cold Chain/User Guide.md

 * The temperature gauge reads the output from the device.

 * The alarm widget outputs a notification at each trigger.
+  * Alarm is pre-set to 80 degrees Fahrenheit

 * Finally, the History and Humidity sparklines should activate.
   * The History sparkline is connected to the accelerometer for demonstration purposes.